Parts of a Grand Piano

 The underlever is a critical part of the piano’s action mechanism, and must be precisely crafted and adjusted to ensure that it is functioning properly.

-Related Post: "Itsy Bitsy Spider" Piano CHORDS
+Related Post: "Tennessee Whiskey" Chris Stapleton Piano CHORDS

 The length and curvature of the underlever must be carefully designed to achieve the correct angle and velocity of motion as the key is pressed, allowing the hammer to strike the string with the right force and timing.